 The name, email address and the answers to the questions of successful nominees will be posted on the ISCC website as campaign information for voting members to view during the period leading up to the actual election at the annual meeting.

-Once the expression of interest phase has closed, the Nominating Committee will select a slate of those applicants it considers to be the top seven candidates as nominees for election to the Board.
+Once the expression of interest phase has closed, the Nominating Committee will select a slate of those applicants it considers to be the top four candidates as nominees for election to the Board.
 The candidates will be selected based on the attributes that they possess that will help promote the governance capacity of the Board, including their answers to the ten questions set out above.
 The selection of nominees will be concluded by no later than June 10, 2019 and those selected to be nominees at the election that will take place at the annual meeting will be notified within 48 hours of the finalization of the slate.
 Their campaign information will be posted on the ISCC website.

 On the day of the annual meeting (June 20, 2019) the Nominating Committee will present its slate of nominees for election as Directors.
 Please note that other nominations may also occur at the annual meeting.
 If that occurs and there is a contested vote for the election of Directors, it is possible that individuals nominated by the Nominating Committee will not be elected as Directors.
 Accordingly being nominated by the Nominating Committee does not in any way guarantee election as a Director.